Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Conclusion

-Hopefully this brief overview helps you see LDS missionaries for who they really are.
+Hopefully, this brief overview helps you see LDS missionaries for who they really are.
 Most are young people with little training, isolated and controlled, regularly being treated poorly by others.
 Almost all miss being home.

 Most will respond very favorably to people who treat them kindly.
 Once they know we care, most will listen to what we have to say about Jesus.
 Our job is to witness to Christ.
 Then we leave it up to the Holy Spirit to do the converting.
 May God move you to see LDS missionaries as a fertile mission field.